-- Under Create New Database, type a short name for the new domain.
+- Under Create New, type a short name for the new domain.

 - Under Add User to Database, select the username you created in the last step.
-Select the new database and click Add.
+Select the new one and click Add.

-Step 4: Copy the old database into the new database
+Step 4: Copy the old database into the new one

-Now we need to copy the contents of the original website database into the new (empty) database for the brand new domain.
+Now we need to copy the contents of the original website database into the new (empty) onefor the designated domain.

 Return to Cpanel and look for phpMyAdmin.
 Click to open.